Droogans/ProtractorPageObjects/README.md

 The second one is clearly better.
 Keep this in mind when creating custom objects.

 I highly recommend requiring all custom objects to have reasonably managed exceptions for invalid use.

+Be sure to add tests for these exceptions.
+Using chai's `expect(cond).to.be.rejectedWith(msg)` makes this easy.

 ## Continuing